51% Attack

 How difficult is it to perform a 51% attack?

-The trickiest part to performing a 51% attack would be getting all the hardware needed to be able to perform the attack in the first place, as this would be incredibly expensive.
+The trickiest part of performing a 51% attack would be getting all the hardware needed to be able to perform the attack in the first place, as this would be incredibly expensive.

 However, if you did manage to acquire a majority of the mining power, then it's only a matter of time before you build a new longest chain.